 This post may contain affiliate links.
 Please read our disclosure policy.

-These hearty, sweet gluten free zucchini muffins are made with healthy fats and some whole grains, and they're relatively low in sugar.
-Add chocolate chips, raisins, or chopped nuts, or leave them plain!
+These moist, lightly sweet gluten free zucchini muffins are made with healthy fats, and they're relatively low in sugar.

 Recipe ingredients